Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-Note that $L$ corresponds to the energy flux which is transported across a spherical surface and hence a larger luminosity means a larger flux (for a given radius) i.e. a larger $\Delta T/ \Delta r$.
-From Eqn.
-(34) it is clear that hotter or more luminous white dwarfs cool faster as $T_{0}$ is larger.
-Therefore, the cooling rate should be more for a white dwarf having larger luminosity.
+We also find that $|\Delta T/ \Delta r|$ = $|(T_{\rm s} - T_{*})/(R - r_{*})|$ and the cooling rate $|\Delta T/ \Delta t|$ = $|(T_{*,\rm{pr}} - T_{*,\rm{in}})/(t - t_{0})|$ increase with increase in luminosity of the white dwarf.
+Note that $L$ corresponds to the energy flux that is transported across a spherical surface and hence a larger luminosity means a larger flux (for a given radius) and a larger $\Delta T/ \Delta r$.
+From equation (\ref{eqn9}), it appears that hotter or more luminous white dwarfs cool faster because $T_{0}$ is larger.
+Therefore, the cooling rate should be faster for a white dwarf of larger luminosity.